-I’m a Finnish philosopher working at the Department of Philosophy, History, Culture and Art Studies, University of Helsinki.
-I’ve worked at Helsinki since January 2011, when I started a three year Postdoctoral Researcher’s Project on the foundations of metaphysics.
-The project is funded by The Academy of Finland.
-Before that I worked at Durham University in the UK as a Visiting Research Fellow for two years.
+I’m a Finnish Academy Research Fellow and ‘Docent‘ (Adjunct Professor) in Theoretical Philosophy, working at the Department of Philosophy, History, Culture and Art Studies, University of Helsinki, at the Theoretical Philosophy unit.
+I’ve worked at Helsinki since January 2011, when I started a 3-year Postdoctoral Researcher’s Project on the foundations of metaphysics.
+In September 2013 I started a 5-year project on the metaphysical basis of scientific realism.
+Both projects are funded by The Academy of Finland.
+Before coming to Helsinki I worked at Durham University in the UK as a Visiting Research Fellow for two years.
 I’ve also been a Visiting Scholar at New York University and the University of North Carolina at Chapel Hill.

 I took my Master’s degree in philosophy at Helsinki between 2002 and 2005, which in Finland also includes studies equivalent to the British BA.
 My Master’s thesis was entitled Grounding Metaphysics: Metaphysical Necessity and Essentialism.
 Between 2005 and 2008 I worked on my PhD thesis, The Necessity of Metaphysics, at Durham under the supervision of Professor E.J.
 Lowe.
 I passed my viva in April 2008.

 This website serves both as my professional and my personal online presence: you can check out my CV and find information about my academic research, but also about extracurricular activities such as running and photography.
 The same is true of my blog, which features posts on philosophy, running, travelling, food, beer, science, technology, and anything else that might take my fancy.
 The best way to keep up with the blog is to subscribe to the feed.